krissymee/for-you/README.md

 - laugh together more
 - annoy each other a little more
 - hopefully celebrate a birthday together someday
-- shine more pokemons hehe
+- shine more pokemons together hehe

 ---